-While Baby Boomers (15%) and Gen X (22%) are more likely to feel they know enough.

-Although older Australians lift these numbers and believe they do have information available to them, a significant proportion (85%) agree they should do want to improve their skills and knowledge so they can be more engaged in the management of their health.
+Gen Z - 45% Millennials - 34% While Baby Boomers (15%) and Gen X (22%) are more likely to feel they know enough.
+Although older Australians lift these numbers and believe they do have information available to them, a significant proportion (85%) agree they should do more to improve their health and the same number (84%) want to improve their skills and knowledge so they can be more engaged in the management of their health.
+27% More than one quarter of Australians believe they don't have the information they need to sufficiently manage their health.

-more to improve their health